 Budget now, save yourself the stress.
 Getting your money in line now will benefit you when it comes to planning out the things you want to do this year, whether that looks like travelling over the winter break or comfortably ordering a special celebratory drink when your assignment results come up.
 You can get free budgeting help from our Advice team.

 Taking care of yourself

 New place, new housemates, new course, new people: this is a busy time that can be overwhelming.
 You don’t have to make friends and feel sparkly the whole time.
-There will be lots of opportunities to meet new people throughout your entire time of studying and once you’ve graduated too.

 You can find lots of helpful platforms and links in our mental health resources but if you need more help, you might want to talk to the student support team.

 Most of our events are free and won't require tickets but if an event does require tickets, this will be written on the individual event page.
 Visit the event page in the listing above these questions to find out more about the activities you're interested in.